rand-projects/fisb-rest/docs/source/document.rst

 images.
 You can easily tell the difference between the two, because all static calls start with '/static/', such as '/static/legend'.
-They both use the basic return structure described below, but static calls do not return an 'after' field, since it has no meaning for them.
+They both use the basic return structure described below, but static calls do not return an 'after' field
+(described shortly), since it has no meaning for them.

 Basic Return Structure
 ----------------------